geclower/BroadwayAPI/ReadMe.md

 ## Get Requests:

-`api/shows` - This will provide an array of objects of every play and musical currently playing on broadway.
+`api/shows` - This will provide an array of objects of every play and musical currently running on broadway.

-`api/shows/closing` - This will return only the shows that has an annouced closing date.
+`api/shows/closing` - This will return only the shows that have an annouced closing date.

 `api/shows/musicals` - This will give an array of objects of only the musicals currently running.

 `api/shows/nonmusicals` - This will give an array of objects of only the plays currently running.

-`api/shows/*name of show*` - This will allow a singular search based on the title of the show.
-The formatting of this request is specific. **The title needs to be capitalized.**  `api/shows/Hamilton` will work. `api/shows/hamilton` will not.
-If the show has multiple words in the title the formatting should be as follows: `api/shows/The%20Lion%20King`.
-If the show has punctuation in the title just use it as normal.
+`api/shows/:name` - This will allow a singular search based on the title of the show.

+- The formatting of this request is specific. **The title needs to be capitalized.**  `api/shows/Hamilton` will work. `api/shows/hamilton` will not.

+- If the show has multiple words in the title the formatting should be as follows: `api/shows/The%20Lion%20King`.

+- If the show has punctuation in the title just use it as normal.
 The formatting is: `api/shows/Moulin%20Rouge!` or `api/shows/&%20Juliet`.

 The following is an example of the data set that each object provides: